pamput/wanikani-tools/README.md

 `ACTION` can be:

-- `verbs`: shows all learned verbs
+- `verbs`: shows all verbs up to the user's level
-- `failed`: shows all failed reviews for the past 7 days
+- `fails`: shows all failed reviews for the past 7 days (ignores subjects of the current level)

 ## Run as Flask Server